Last updated: May 3, 2026

 - If the survivor benefit will be much larger: Would starting the personal retirement benefit first and switching later protect the larger survivor amount?

-Most seniors born January 2, 1954 and later cannot use that same split strategy with a living spouse or living ex-spouse because deemed filing applies to retirement and spouse benefits.
+Most seniors born January 2, 1954 and later cannot use that same split strategy with a living spouse or living ex-spouse.
+Deemed filing usually applies to retirement and spouse benefits.
 Still, some older seniors born before January 2, 1954 and already at full retirement age may still qualify for the old spouse-only restricted application.
 That is a narrow rule, but it is still worth asking about if it fits your birth date.

 A helpful way to compare options is to ask SSA these exact questions:

-- What is the personal retirement amount at 62, full retirement age, and 70?
+- What is my personal retirement amount at 62, full retirement age, and 70?

 - What is the spouse or divorced-spouse amount at full retirement age?